DeloitteDigitalUK/kotlin-101/concepts/README.md

 ### Extension functions

 You can extend classes that are built in, or where you otherwise can't modify the source code.

+### Top level functions

+Functions can be declared at the top level, i.e. within a file without any enclosing type.

+This also goes for your program entrypoint:

+    package com.example

+    fun main(args: Array<String>) {
+        println "Hello world!"
+    }

 ## Classes